Corey Seager Player Props: Rangers vs. Marlins

 Corey Seager At The Plate

-- Seager has an RBI in 34 of 69 games this season, with multiple RBI in 14 of them.
-He has also driven home three or more of his team's runs in nine contests.
+- Seager has driven in a run in 35 games this year (50.0%), including 15 games with more than one RBI (21.4%).
+He has also driven in three or more of his team's runs in nine contests.

-- He has scored a run in 34 games this year, with multiple runs 14 times.
+- He has scored in 35 games this season, with multiple runs 15 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.